 Manager-Managed LLC in Michigan.
 I am the Manager (80%), my daughters are silent partners (5% and 5%).
 We are presently using a UPS Store Mailbox as the business address, but the bank will not allow it.
 The bank suggests using my personal address.

 Your question is more tax than law related.
 I can see where you're going with this, and it might work.
 I just think at the very least, you are opening yourself up to an audit, which very quickly will zap any money saved in fees to a CPA or tax attorney to work through it with you.
-You would have to...Read more »
+You would...Read more »

 Out of curiosity after we bought it, I looked online to see if their photos had the defect before we bought it and I noticed it in their pictures, sadly, we were not notified of it and we did not notice it until later that same day.
 The defect is the drivers side sliding door that will not close...
 Read more »